-Sunday, 30 October 1831, at Hiram, Ohio (John Johnson home).
+This revelation was received Sunday, 30 October 1831, at Hiram, Ohio (John Johnson home).
 Note: this is the day after D&C 66, so these two are out of order.
-It may have been in conjunction with a service held at the Johnson home that day that included John Whitmer, Oliver Cowdery, Sidney Rigdon, William McLellin, and the Smiths.8
+It may have been in conjunction with a service held at the Johnson home that day that included John Whitmer, Oliver Cowdery, Sidney Rigdon, William McLellin, and the Smiths.

-Joseph Smith called D&C 54 a "revelation on prayer,"9 an elaboration of the Lord's prayer, especially in verses 5-6 (compare Matthew 6:10).
+Joseph Smith called D&C 65 a "revelation on prayer," an elaboration of the Lord's prayer, especially in verses 5-6 (compare Matthew 6:10).
 It may have been something received in conjunction with the work on the Bible, though that chapter of Matthew had been translated several months earlier.
-The date is known more precisely than before the 2013 edition: 30 October 1831, the day after Section 66.
+The date is known more precisely than in previous Doctrine and Covenants editions from John Whitmer's date in Revelation Book 1.
 But otherwise, nothing else is known about the circumstances that brought this on.

-One commentary points out the poetry and structure of this short section, with two exhortations to prepared, two exhortations to prayer, and two destinies of the Church.10
+One commentary points out the poetry and structure of this short section, with two exhortations to prepare, two exhortations to pray, and two destinies of the Church.
+10

 The oldest version is probably from Revelation Book 1 (Nov 1831), but William McLellin made a copy that might be as old (between 30 Oct and 15 Nov).
-It was first published in The Evening and the Morning Star (September 1832) and as Section 24 in the 1835 and 1844 Doctrine and Covenants.
+It was first published in The Evening and the Morning Star (September 1832) and as Section 24 in the 1835 and the 1844 Doctrine and Covenants.